 Good for: developing social skills

 Social skills are what enable us to easily interact with other people and read and interpret communication.
-Babies begin developing these social skills at birth and continue to grow them as their worlds expand.
+These skills start to develop at birth and continue to grow as baby’s world expands.
 Toys that encourage your baby to observe human behavior are perfect for developing her social skills.

-Where to buy: Sassy Tummy Time Floor Mirror ($11, Amazon)
+Where to buy: Sassy Tummy Time Floor Mirror ($11, Walmart)